 - Ensuring regular reviews and improvements to the Financial Regulations Manual.
-This creates improved robustness of internal financial controls and greater accountability for individual budget holders to manage expenditure in line with budgets. - Undertaking a full and detailed review of the curriculum and associated staffing requirement in order to ensure the staff resource is appropriate. - Review of staff structure to ensure it is fit for purpose and jobs are scaled appropriately. - Regularly reviewing facilities contracts to ensure suppliers are competitive and the appropriate mix of preventative vs reactive maintenance is in place. - Seeking additional funding opportunities and grants to maximise staff training, international opportunities, music facilities and careers education. - Increased investment in technologically advanced systems to streamline workload and reduce the need for manual processes.
+This creates improved robustness of internal financial controls and greater accountability for individual budget holders to manage expenditure in line with budgets. - Undertaking a full and detailed review of the curriculum and associated staffing requirement in order to ensure the staff resource is appropriate. - Regular reviews of staff structure to ensure it is fit for purpose and jobs are scaled appropriately. - Regularly reviewing facilities contracts to ensure suppliers are competitive and the appropriate mix of preventative vs reactive maintenance is in place. - Completing full competitive tender processes where appropriate to ensure suppliers are competitive and provide best value - Contracting out cleaning services to improve efficiency and effectiveness - Seeking additional funding opportunities and grants to maximise staff training, international opportunities, music facilities and careers education. - Increased investment in technologically advanced systems to streamline workload and reduce the need for manual processes.